salvatorequagliariello/ecommerce-dashboard/README.md

 The authentication for the web-app relies on [Clerk](https://clerk.com/), a powerful and secure authentication and user management system, while its UI is the combined result of [TailwindCSS](https://tailwindcss.com/) and [shadcn/ui](https://ui.shadcn.com/) a collection of components built on top of Radix UI and Tailwind CSS.
 The entire web-app has been designed to specifically manage wristwatch E-commerces, but can be easily refactored to be able to manage any kind of E-shop.

 The CMS dashboard let the user easily navigate and manage sales, payments, billboards, different categories and products, from a desktop, a laptop or even a smartphone.
 The user can create one or more stores to manage and then switch from one to another just by using a cascade menu.
 Then it's possible to create new products simply uploading a photo, a description and then choosing which category it belongs to.
 All the billboards and products images are uploaded on [Cloudinary](https://cloudinary.com/), and all the stores data is organized in a MySQL database hosted on [Planetscale](https://planetscale.com/) and managed through [Prisma](https://www.prisma.io/).

-It's possible
+All the payments and sales details are provided by the Stripe API.

 <br>

 ## Features
+-